How to mix concrete basics

 How to mix small amounts of concrete

-Mix it and then measure the rest of the water there, can leave it a little bit short as water need varies from bag to bag so it won’t be too wet.
-Then empty the rest of the concrete ready mix bag in there and mix it to finish.
+Mix it and then measure the rest of the water there.
+You can leave it short, as water needs to vary from bag to bag so it won’t be too wet.

 How to mix concrete in a bucket by hand

 At this point, you should add water as needed until the mixture begins to maintain the consistency of what you are looking for.
-If you are only mixing up a small amount, I always prefer using a margin trowel and quickly whipping it against the side of a tilted bucket.
-Using this method is often best when mixing up grouts, in order to keep the color clean.
+Suppose you are only mixing up a small amount.

 How to mix concrete in a mixer

-Mixing concrete in a mixer is the easy way to mix concrete as the machine will do the work.
-Measure the amount of water needed for the bags you’re going to mix and put half of that in the mixer.
-Then you just turn the mixer on and add concrete in there and water as well when you’re near the amount you’re mixing.
+Mixing concrete in a mixer is an easy way to mix concrete, as the machine will do the work.
+Measure the amount of water needed for the bags you’re mixing and put half of that in the mixer.

 How to dispose of concrete mix properly